 Wisteria needs to be pruned a minimum of twice yearly to keep plants tidy and promote flowering.

 You never have to worry about over-building supports for wisteria.
 Mature vines are heavy and will require ample support.
 To train young plants to grow on a trellis or arbor, choose an upright stem to serve as the leader and secure this to the support.
-You can then remove some of the side shoots and train the remainders to grow horizontally across the supports, or simply let them all twine across the supports naturally.
+You can then remove some of the side shoots and train the remaining shoots to grow horizontally across the supports, or simply let them all twine across the supports naturally.
 Pinch off the main leader when it reaches the desired height.

 One of the more frustrating aspects of growing wisteria is waiting for them to reach maturity and then watching them fail to bloom.
 Here are five common reasons wisteria fail to produce flowers:

 Wisteria plants are often started from layered cuttings, but they are also easy to grow from seed.
-When the seedpods turn brown in the fall, remove the seeds and allow them to dry.
-Store them in the refrigerator until spring.

 About The Author: Ellen Brown is an environmental writer and photographer and the owner of Sustainable Media, an environmental media company that specializes in helping businesses and organizations promote eco-friendly products and services.
 Contact her on the web at http://www.sustainable-media.com